 Instruction and development of basic movement improvisation skills including contact improvisation, creative movement and action theatre.
 Enrollment preference will be given to dance minors.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-LHS 4200 Coaching Practicum

-Prerequisite: Coaching minor.
+LHS 4200 Coaching Practicum Prerequisite: Coaching minor.

 Students will receive practical supervision in all facets of coaching.
 Students must demonstrate a variety of typical functions of coaching for the sport of their choice.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-LHS 4300 Biomechanics of Physical Activity
+LHS 4300 Biomechanics of Physical Activity Prerequisite: BI0 1110.

-Prerequisite: BIO 1110.

 A study of human motions, noting bones, joints, and muscles that are involved and the mechanical conditions under which work is accomplished.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-LHS 4350 Athletic Training Practicum

-Prerequisite: LHS 3300.
+LHS 4350 Athletic Training Practicum Prerequisite: LHS 3300.

 For students wishing to continue their study of athletic training at an entry-level curriculum.
 Course consists of structured, on and off campus clinical observation.
 Students will also be required to demonstrate proficiency on selected athletic training skills.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)